 Tips for Talking to Your Loved Ones

 Sit your family down to talk.
-Tell them what you learned about organ donation and transplantation and the potential to enhance the lives of over 50 people.
+Tell them what you learned about organ donation and transplantation and the potential to enhance the lives of as many as 75 others.
 Make sure they know and understand your own personal feelings about organ donation.

 Give your family a copy of the letter attached below informing them of your decision to be an organ donor.
 Remember the best way to make your wishes known is to designate.